sampie777/obs-scene-timer/README.md

 1. When the **countdown has reached 0**, the screen will turn red, and the countdown will continue to count the elapsed time since the time limit has passed (negative number).

 More info: https://obsproject.com/forum/resources/obs-scene-timer.920/

+#### Network Scanner

+When using OBS Scene Timer on another computer as OBS projector itself, it can be quite a struggle to figure out the correct IP address of the OBS projector computer.
+Head to Application menu -> Network Scanner to let OBS Scene Timer scan for any possible OBS projector hosts on your local network.
+This scanning is done by querying the default OBS websocket port 4444 on all possible IP address available on your local network(s).

+#### Themes
+A application theme can be set in Application menu -> Settings.
+Currently, only Light theme is available and Dark theme is experimental.
+You can develop your own theme by extending the BaseTheme class and creating a pull request to the `develop` branch.

 #### Notifications